7 Signs of caregiver burnout.

 You are the primary caregiver of someone with a chronic illness.
-Yes, you may have experienced the honor and privilege of providing care for your loved one, but that may make you blind to the challenges of that role that can be overwhelming at times.
+Yes, you may have experienced the honor and privilege of providing care for your loved one, but that may make you blind to the challenges of that role which can be overwhelming at times.

-Endometriosis itself is extremely difficult to deal with, but adding fibromyalgia to it, that is a truly horrific experience.
+Endometriosis itself is extremely difficult to deal with, but adding fibromyalgia to it, is a truly horrific experience.

 Knowing that. for years I focused entirely on my wife.
 Her comfort and happiness meant to me more than my own health.
 Of course, it wasn’t healthy.